 Step 5: Zero in on a buyer/ where to find the right buyers

 This is perhaps the most challenging part of the entire process.
-Putting your e-commerce into another safe pair of hands while trying to get the best value is a tricky process.
+Putting your e-commerce store into another safe pair of hands while trying to get the best value is a tricky process.
 Usually, you have five sets of buyers to choose from:

 Manufacturer – If your business has a limited range of products, a manufacturing firm in the same product line might be an excellent choice.
 Your distribution network, website blog, and community-based marketing tactics may position you as a tailor-made choice for the buyer.